Enhanced dispersion in intermittent multiphase flow

-The longitudinal dispersion behaves similarly to that of a single-phase flow, which is apparent from Fig.\ \ref{fig:sigma} where the multiphase dispersion curves for different bond numbers all collapse on the single phase flow (the blue dashed line in the background).
-Following \citet{dentz2016continuous}, longitudinal dispersion can be modeled using the Continuous Time Random Walk framework (CTRW).
-The close to uniform velocity distribution at low velocities (Fig. \ref{fig:multi}c,d), implies that the CTRW travel time distribution scales as $p(t)\sim t^{-3}$ and thus that dispersion is non-Fickian and follows \citep{dentz2016continuous},
+The longitudinal dispersion behaves similarly to that of a single-phase flow, which is apparent from Fig.\ \ref{fig:sigma} where the longitudinal variances for multiphase flow for different bond numbers all collapse on the single phase flow when normalizing time by the mean velocity.
+Note that there is a slight shift between curves in the ballistic regime due to the non-linear dependency of the velocity variances with the Bond number (Fig. \ref{fig:multi}B).
+In the presence of a mean drift, the scaling of the spatial variance with time depends on the behavior of the velocity probability density function in the low velocity range \cite{dentz2016continuous}.
+Broadly distributed velocity distributions can lead to non-Fickian dispersion, which may be quantified in the Continuous Time Random Walk framework (CTRW).
+Considering a power law scaling of the Eulerian velocity distribution $p(v)\sim v^{\alpha}$, the prediction of CTRW is that dispersion is Fickian for $\alpha<0$ and non-Fickian for $\alpha \geq 0$.
+The almost uniform velocity distribution at low velocities (Fig.\ \ref{fig:multi}C-D), implies that the CTRW Lagrangian travel time distribution scales as $p(t)\sim t^{-3}$ and thus that dispersion is non-Fickian and follows \citep{dentz2016continuous},

-This behavior is verified in Fig.\ \ref{fig:sigma}, for times larger that the characteristic advection time, $\tau_a=\ell/\langle v \rangle$.
-Under purely advective conditions, the longitudinal dispersion can therefore not be described by a time-independent coefficient.
+This behavior is verified in Fig.\ \ref{fig:sigma}, for times larger than the characteristic advection time, $\tau_a=\ell/\langle v \rangle$.
+Note that in multiphase flow systems composed of water and air, with much larger viscosity and density ratios, the emergence of trapped clusters and dead end zones leads to broader velocity distributions and strongly anomalous transport \citep{velasquez2021sharp}.

-In contrast to the longitudinal behavior, the transverse dispersion varies with the flow rate and is distinctly different from the vanishing dispersion of two-dimensional single phase flows.
-The multiphase dispersion curves neither collapse on to the single phase curve or any other universal curve.
+In contrast to the longitudinal behavior, the late time evolution of the transverse dispersion is Fickian, $\sigma^2\sim t$ (Fig. \ref{fig:sigma}).
+The transverse dispersion varies with the flow rate and is distinctly different from the vanishing dispersion of two-dimensional single phase flows (Fig. \ref{fig:trajectories}).
+The multiphase dispersion curves do not collapse on the single phase curve.
 In fact the dispersion fans out for the different Bond numbers at larger times.
-Relative to the mean flow speed, the low Bond number simulations have a larger dispersion.
-In the inset of Fig.\ \ref{fig:sigma}, we show the transverse dispersion computed using respectively Eqs.\ (\ref{sigma2}) and (\ref{taylorkubo}).
-The dispersion coefficient is non-dimensionalized with the product of the mean flow speed and the diameter of the cylindrical inclusion.
-We plot the coefficient as function of the capillary length

-The capillary length can be interpreted as the radius a droplet must have in order for its surface tension to balance the gravitational force.
-The linear fit to the data in the inset of Fig.\ \ref{fig:sigma} suggests the following relation for the transverse dispersion
+The dispersion coefficient follows from the asymptotic behavior of $\sigma^2_\perp$,